DBSConferences-in-the-Cloud/websiteproject/_pages/about-us.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
-<p>It is built by James Atiti , Hwa  and Omoniyi as a dissertation in fulfilment of the requirements for the course B9MG137 cloud application management towards a level 9 QQI Master Of Business Administration (Cloud Computing) for the Dublin Business School </p>
+<p>It is built by James Atiti, Hwa Jiun Chen and Niyi Aruwajoye Omoniyi as a dissertation in fulfilment of the requirements for the course B9MG137 cloud application management towards a level 9 QQI Master Of Business Administration (Cloud Computing) for the Dublin Business School </p>
 <!-- /wp:paragraph -->